cscjjk/cscjjk.github.io/index.md

     2006  19-th place of ACM/ICPC word finals (as the team leader)

 ## Services
-  I am a reviewer or sub-reviewer for
+  I was/am a reviewer or sub-reviewer for
      "Journal of Computational Geometry",
      "Algorithmica",
      "Information Process Letter",